 Raleigh, NC 27612

-Sertoma showcases emerging artists living and/or working in and around Wake County along with programs such as National Youth Art Month, the Paint Your heART Out scholarship fundraiser, the Sertoma Instructors exhibit, the Patron/Participants exhibit and Sertoma's co-sponsored artist group exhibits.
+Sertoma showcases emerging artists living and/or working in and around Wake County, along with special themed exhibits such as National Youth Arts Month, the Paint Your heART Out scholarship fundraiser, the Sertoma Student/Instructor/Patron exhibit, and Sertoma's co-sponsored artist group exhibits.
 Artists working in 2D and 3D are encouraged to apply.
 This is a family friendly facility - please bear this in mind when submitting exhibit requests.